sentclose/sentc-docs/docs/guide/e2ee/group.md

 async fn example(group: &StdGroup, user: &StdUser)
 {
-	//This fn checks if the user needs to fetch the newest user key. if no continue let res = group.prepare_finish_key_rotation(user.get_jwt().unwrap(), Some(user), None).await.unwrap();
+	//This fn checks if the user needs to fetch the newest user key.
+If no continue let res = group.prepare_finish_key_rotation(user.get_jwt().unwrap(), Some(user), None).await.unwrap();

 	//check if the user needs to fetch keys first